 Hungry Ghost Festival

 Taoist Chinese believe that in August, the “Gates of Hell” are opened and the souls of the dead are free to roam the earth.
-Hence, incense sticks and joss paper are burnt as a form of prayer, while live performances in big tents (known as ‘getai’) entertain crowds with puppetry, opera and song-and-dance numbers.
+It’s a little like Halloween except the all the ‘candy’ are for the ghosts.
+Incense sticks and joss paper are also burnt as a form of prayer, while live performances on big stages (known as ‘getai’) entertain crowds with puppetry, opera and song-and-dance numbers.
 Head to Chinatown, Redhill and Geylang to take a peek at the festivities and be mindful of all the ways to keep the ghosts at bay.

 This is one day all kids (and the kid in you) will love.
 Known as the Lantern or Mooncake Festival, children tote paper lanterns in cute shapes and sizes once the sun goes down, and feast on a whole heap of mooncakes.
 Whether you’re a mooncake purist preferring traditional lotus paste pastries, or a more partial to an ice cream mooncake with exotic flavours like durian, this is definitely the time of the year to ditch the diets!